top of page

 The effects of this military involvement reflect the peculiar characteristics of the military world.
 First and most obvious is the military emphasis upon command, the quintessence of the authoritarian approach to organization.
 This means, essentially, that subordinates must do as they are told, with no ifs, ands, or buts; the intent is to eliminate wherever possible any human intervention between the command (by the superior) and the execution (by the subordinate).
 It is easy to understand the military emphasis upon automation, given its potential for eliminating such intermediate steps… In the military outlook, an army of men behaving like machines is readily replaced by an army of machines.
 This command orientation neatly complements and powerfully reinforces the managerial obsession with control.
 If the business suit and the uniform are interchangeable in our day, so too are the minds that go with them.

 As for the idea that the ostensibly “no-nonsense economic rationality of profit-seeking businessmen” is primarily what guides their adoption of new technologies, it’s largely false.
-Noble presents fascinating evidence that businessmen aren’t motivated mainly by the prospect of costs savings or higher profits in their adoption of automation.
+Noble presents fascinating evidence that businessmen aren’t motivated mainly by the prospect of cost savings or higher profits in their adoption of automation.
 Rather, there are various cultural, social, and psychological pressures to get the newest cool thing, to follow the herd mentality and do what others are doing, to obey the supposedly objective momentum of technological progress even without calculating whether some new machine is profitable or might actually increase costs.
 It seems that rigorous studies of the cost effectiveness of new equipment—does it increase productivity or not?—are rarely conducted.
 Actually, “by means of creative accounting and sophisticated use of the tax laws, machines can mysteriously make money for their owners even if they don’t work or are never used.”

 So the dominant ideology of the “inevitable laws of technological progress” and the hyper-rationality of businessmen’s economic genius is nonsense.
 New equipment is frequently unnecessary or costlier than what was used before.